-Appendix C: Table Summarising Involvement In Replacement LDP Stages
+Appendix C: Table Summarising Involvement in Replacement LDP Stages

-Table Summarising Involvement In Replacement LDP Stages Consultation Stage Purpose Timescale Summary of Involvement Reporting Mechanism Delivery Agreement Set out timetable for Replacement LDP preparation and process of involvement.
+Consultation Stage Purpose Timescale Summary of Involvement Reporting Mechanism Delivery Agreement Set out timetable for Replacement LDP preparation and process of involvement.
 January 2021 to March 2021 4 week consultation on content of Delivery Agreement in Jan/Feb 2021.
 All information available on website.
 Evidence base To have a clear understanding of the dynamic social, environmental and economic characteristics and issues that exist within Cardiff.
 As part of this information gathering the Council will invite developers and landowners to submit candidate development sites for potential inclusion in the Replacement LDP.
-Dec 2020 to June 2023 (with necessary updates thereafter) 86 week consultation on ISA Scoping Report Invitation for Candidate Site submissions.
+Dec 2020 to March 2024 (with necessary updates thereafter) 8 week consultation on ISA Scoping Report Invitation for Candidate Site submissions.
 Opportunity to engage as part of preparation of Preferred Strategy outlined below.
 Updated information on both processes will be available on website.
 Preferred Strategy To develop the Replacement LDP draft vision and objectives for the area, based on an understanding of the relevant issues.
 From this base, strategic options will be identified and assessed leading to the identification of strategic sites to feed into the Preferred Strategy.
 In parallel, the ISA and other assessments will be undertaken.
-May 2021 to October 2022 Virtual 'Launch Event' Involvement in development of the Preferred Strategy focussing engagement upon draft vision/ objectives, evidence base/issues and strategic options.
+September Virtual 'Launch Event' Involvement in development of the Preferred Strategy focussing engagement upon draft vision/objectives, evidence base/issues and strategic options.
 8 week consultation on Preferred Strategy and Initial ISA report consultation.
 A report will be prepared setting out the Council's response to all comments made on the Preferred Strategy and Initial ISA Report.
 All information available on website.